Parking Citation FAQS

 - Payments made after 15 calendar days of the citation issuance date will incur a late payment penalty along with other administrative fees.

 - Payments may be made by cash, check, money order, credit or debit card or electronic check.

 How long can I park with the disabled placard?

 - There is no limit on the length of time for parking in disabled parking zones or at disabled parking signs.

 - The disabled placard must be properly displayed and hung from the rear view mirror.
 Do not display the wallet card.

 - Parking is never allowed in restricted areas, fire lanes, no parking or no stopping/standing zones.

-- There is a four hour time limit for parking in a timed zone with a properly displayed disabled placard or disabled license plate in timed zones only – this does not apply to Loading Zones and does not apply to metered zones or areas with paystations.
+- There is a four hour time limit for parking in a timed zone with a properly displayed disabled placard or disabled license plate in timed zones only.
+This does not apply to Loading Zones and does not apply to metered zones or areas with paystations.

 - Warning Citations are never issued for disabled zone parking violations.

 - The Disabled Parking Informational Brochure provides more information about the proper display of Disabled Parking Placards.